curi/websites/close-reading/atlas-shrugged-1.md

 > he liked to see the display of goods, any goods, objects made by men, to be used by men.
 He enjoyed the sight of a prosperous street; not more than every fourth one of the stores was out of business, its windows dark and empty.

 What low standards Eddie has to consider a street prosperous when around 20-25% of the stores are out of business!
+And this is New York City!
+Just like in real life, it’s one of the *best* cities…

 It’s important that goods be made for men.
 That’s a pro-human attitude, wanting men to produce things for their own use in order to improve their lives.
 There are other attitudes possible, like creating objects to sacrifice to the Gods , some of which are illustrated in *Atlas Shrugged*.